 While it is not yet completely clear that patches remove the vulnerabilities, they do mitigate them.
 Firmware updates combined with operating system updates is a first step.
 For cloud protection, you can either reach out to us or follow the instructions released by the virtualization or bare metal cloud providers.

 Intel released the following to detect any vulnerabilities in your system, and an appropriate firmware update is included.
-Please find the tool here and check the instructions.
+Find the tool and check the instructions.
 Beware that firmware updates are risky, make sure you have an UPS or a reliable power source, because if the power drops during the update, the hardware is compromised.

 You need to update the firmware of your hardware as soon as possible, and handle operating system updates later.